cloudydeno/kubernetes-apis/lib/README.md

 Generated, typed interfaces to make every possible Kubernetes API request and work with richer data structures.

-The actual request transports are implemented in `/x/kubernetes_client`.
+The actual HTTP request logic (e.g. authentication) is handled by `@cloudydeno/kubernetes-client`.

 ## Usage